itskingori/itskingori.github.io/_posts/articles/2013/2013-07-06-elevator-vs-escalator.md

 title: "Elevators Versus Escalators"
 link: "http://jakearchibald.com/2013/progressive-enhancement-still-important/"
 category: articles
+layout: post
 ---

 Progressive enhancement is still important.

-> Christian Heilmann [re-purposes a Mitch Hedberg observation][1] to relate
+> Christian Heilmann [re-purposes a Mitch Hedberg observation][1] to relate to
-> to progressive enhancement.
-Basically, when an elevator fails, it's
+> progressive enhancement.
+Basically, when an elevator fails, it's useless.
+When
-> useless.
-When an escalator fails, it becomes stairs.
+> an escalator fails, it becomes stairs.
->

 > **We should be building escalators, not elevators.**

 Emphasis, mine.
 I'm not saying that this is an undeniable truth but it is